waimea-ammacintosh/workshop-register-project/docs/0-requirements.md

 ### Impact / Considerations

  I will make sure that my web app follows all the principals of the Privacy Act 2020.
 This includes things such as making sure I only collect relevant data, and making sure I inform the users in some way about what data is being collected, and why.
+I will need to add a statement somewhere in the website to make sure users can see why their data is being collected, and show the user what is being collected in the form.

 ## End-User